THZoria/NX_Firmware/README.md

 <img width="763" height="881" alt="image" src="https://github.com/user-attachments/assets/06bdcbda-a7cd-4100-b7bc-bb757e4bfc5d" />

+# How to update a modified Switch / Under custom firmware

+- Create a folder at the root of your microSD card and name it whatever you want.
+- Download and extract a Nintendo Switch update available from the links above into the folder you created : [Latest Firmware](https://github.com/THZoria/NX_Firmware/releases/latest)
+- Eject your microSD card and start your console in CFW.
+- Go to the HBMenu and launch DayBreak.
+- Click Install.
+- Select the folder you created earlier.
+- Wait a few moments (DayBreak is checking the integrity of your files).
+- Click Continue, then Preserve Settings, then Install (FAT32+exFAT), then Continue again.
+- Wait a few moments (DayBreak is installing your update) and finally, click Reboot to restart your Nintendo Switch.

+Translated with DeepL.com (free version)

 # More information

 More information will be detailed in the [wiki](https://github.com/THZoria/NX_Firmware/wiki), both the new versions that will be released, as well as their technical details.